 Loan payment stages

 Because of this, you might need to have a lot of money available to pay upfront for the plot of land and the first stages of building.
-Some lenders may offer self-build mortgages that start at an earlier stage - like when you're buying your plot of land - but most won't.
+Some lenders may offer self-build mortgages that start at an earlier stage - like when you're buying your plot of land - but most will not.

 It's also important to consider when you get your payment for each stage of building.
 Most lenders will pay at the end of each stage, after they've sent out a valuer to visit the site and make sure it's running smoothly.